-As the parent or guardian you are the best judge about when to tell your child that they will be going to an interview.
-In general, telling your teen a couple days before the interview allows enough time so that the interview is not a surprise but does not cause a great deal of anxiety.
+As the parent or guardian you are the best judge as to when to tell your child that they will be going to an interview.
+In general, telling your child a day before the interview or even on the way to the interview - allows enough time so that the interview is not a surprise but does not cause your child a great deal of anxiety.
 An advocate is available to talk with you before the interview to answer any questions or concerns.